briangig/hubot-ical-notifier/README.md

 Notifies schedule for tomorrow from registered iCal calendars at 3:45 pm every day

+Can also call by using !today or !tomorrow.
+Scheduled notification is aware of weekends, will give Monday's schedule on Fridays.

 Then add **hubot-ical-notifier** to your `external-scripts.json`:

 ```json